View Document Text

 of research or other products or services, other than execution of trades, from a broker-dealer or a third

 party in connection with client securities transactions.)
-FVIM does not have a contract in place regarding any
+FVIM does not receive soft dollar benefits.

 Schwab provides FVIM with access to its rebalancing so(cid:332)ware, iRebal, at no cost.
 This tool enables FVIM